Pages

 We probably only have him for one more year -- lifespans of RB's being short and him already seemingly having the NFL's attention -- so enjoy him while you can.

 5. Bye Week.
 Who doesn't love a second Bye week only a couple weeks removed from the first?
-I know I do -- note my lackadaisical attitude toward any kind of timiely posting of this blog.
+I know I do -- note my lackadaisical attitude toward any kind of timely posting of this blog.

 But one could argue that the team is playing really well - don't you want to keep the mojo going while you're in the rhythm?
 A fair point.